Ocean County Enforcement of Court Orders

 In serious instances, those who do not comply with a court order may face jail time, have their driver’s license suspended and/or be disqualified from receiving a passport.
 However, these are not common forms of punishment for family-related cases.The Importance of Choosing the Right Family Attorney

-New Jersey laws and regulations related to compliance with court orders are quite confusing.
+New Jersey laws and regulations related to the enforcement of court orders are quite confusing.
 Forms are regularly changed or updated and failure to file a motion correctly may result in it being dismissed in its entirety.
-For this reason, it is very important to work with a New Jersey family lawyer who has ample experience in court order enforcement.
+For this reason, it is very important to work with a family lawyer who has ample experience in the enforcement of court orders.